zgompert/TimemaFusion/README.md

 ~/source/mummer-4.0.0rc1/show-coords mumaln_tknulli_tcr.delta mumaln_tknulli_tcr.coords
 ```

+## Sex chromosome

+I used depth of coverage for *T. knulli* to identify the X sex chromosome (2 copies in females 1 in males).
+Presumably this is the same for *T. cristinae* but will check at some point.
+The depth data (from the redwood feeding experiment) is in `/uufs/chpc.utah.edu/common/home/gompert-group3/projects/timema_fusion/genotypes_rw` (see `depthKnulli.txt`).
+The analysis is in [findSexCrhom.R](findSexChrom.R).
+The X is chromosome 13 (as defined above), which mostly comprises parts of the genome that were not assigned to a linkage group (NA) in the old (pre Hi-C) melanic *T. cristinae* genome.
+See the sex-coverage plot.[SexChrom.pdf](https://github.com/zgompert/TimemaFusion/files/7541054/SexChrom.pdf)

 ## Nanopore data set

 Linyi generated these data and called SVs.
 This data set comprises Oxford Nanopore MinION sequence data from 6 green *T. cristinae* from Refugio.